Definition of Held to maturity securities

 Example of Held to Maturity Security

-Suppose a company decides to buy bonds that are having the maturity for 10 years.
+Suppose a company decides to buy bonds with a have a maturity of 10 years.
 The company can either sell bonds before maturity when it sees profit in selling the bonds, or it can hold the bonds for 10 years until maturity.
-If it is holding bonds until maturity, then this security will be recorded as held to maturity securities as an asset in its balance sheet.
+If a company has bonds until maturity, it records this security as an asset in its balance sheet as held-to-maturity securities.

 SouthWest Georgia Held to Maturity Securities

-Southwest Georgia is a Georgia bank that is mainly in banking services to individuals and companies.
+Southwest Georgia is a Georgia bank mainly in banking services to individuals and companies.
 It also provides various kinds of mortgage services.

 Below is the snippet of the balance sheet for SouthWest Georgia.
-As we can see that in 2017, its “held to maturity securities” value was around $44.6 million, while the fair value of securities in the same years was $45.2 million.
+As we can see, in 2017, its “held to maturity securities” value was around $44.6 million, while the fair value of securities in the same year was $45.2 million.

 Source: https://www.sgb.bank/assets/files/kauMfNkl/10K18%20-%20Final.pdf

-Below is the classification of these securities is given.
-Out of $36.8 million, $30.5 million was held as “State and municipal securities” while around 6 million was held as “Residential mortgage-backed securities”.
+The classification of these securities is as follows: Out of $36.8 million, they held $30.5 million as ‘State and municipal securities,’ while they held around $6 million as ‘Residential mortgage-backed securities.’

 Source: https://www.sgb.bank/assets/files/kauMfNkl/10K18%20-%20Final.pdf